 Licensure & Certification Requirements

-The North American Board of Certified Energy Practitioners (NABCEP) offers several high-quality professional credentials for candidates in Arkansas seeking professional credentials.
+The North American Board of Certified Energy Practitioners (NABCEP) offers several high-quality professional credentials for candidates seeking certification.
 The board is currently the most prominent professional organization offering such credentials nationwide.

 Another viable option is the Electronics Technicians Association (ETA).
-The association offers relevant credentials that may help candidates verify their skills and become more appealing to potential employers.
+The association offers relevant credentials that can help candidates verify their skills and make themselves more appealing to potential employers.

 Naturally, candidates will be expected to demonstrate their skills before becoming certified.
-They will have to pass through a written examination testing their theoretical knowledge and may have to go through practical tests as well.
+They will have to pass a written examination testing their theoretical knowledge and may also have to undergo practical tests.

 Some credentials also require periodic renewal.
 This will ensure that candidates are always on their toes, improving themselves and staying up-to-date with advancements in the field.

-The following programs are among the best for aspiring wind turbine mechanics in Arkansas to consider.
+The following programs are among the best for aspiring wind turbine technicians in Arkansas to consider.

 Arkansas State University